24 May 2023

 Don't be surprised if an Egyptian asks you to convert a number of coins to a bank note.
 The banks will only exchange notes and so people need a friendly tourist to change their foreign tips for them.

-Egypt Liveaboards - Compare prices online.
+Find deals on Egypt liveaboards.
 Book now & pay later.

 Diving Areas of Egypt